|

-Creative Writing for Social Media
+Creative Writing for Social media

 Social media gets plenty of criticism for the harm it can bring to our lives.
 With its time-sucking stream of toxic content, dopamine-spiking strategies that command our attention and perhaps most corrosive of all, its ability to trigger endless comparison that erodes our sense of self-worth, there’s a lot not to like about it.